Best Yarra Valley Wineries

 Not only that, but the Isabella vineyard at Rochford has a history of producing award winning wines.
 Not only did Rochford gain an amazing facility and location, but they acquired top notch vineyards when they moved to the Yarra Valley.

 We were also impressed with the size of Isabella's restaurant, surely one of the bigger restaurants in Yarra Valley.
 Yet even with a large sized restaurant we encountered a boutique experience.
-We found Head Chef Ciaran Butler refreshing; an Irishman who you would love to have a beer with.
 The restaurant caters for some amazing volumes with around 40 buses a day.
 "Forty!"
 I exclaimed, not believing it could be so many.
 But when you've got 6 or 7 tour operators it's the case.
 Then add to that visiting diners by car and you have a serious number of diners to please.

 Rochford award winning Yarra Valley 2012 Pinot Noir was elegant and to savour.
 It was the perfect pairing for the carpaccio, and was so good I elected to imbibe this wine for the entire meal.